algoflow19/Uangoo-Software-Development/README.md

-# EMBEDDED LINUX SYSTEMS 爱一门技术。
+# EMBEDDED LINUX SYSTEMS
 This rep is used to store works about embedded system design.
+Love this Job!
-Good at Linux Kernel and Boot-loader、device driver development ，searching for challenge......
+Becoming good at Linux Kernel and Boot-loader、device driver development ，searching for challenge......